scilus/nf-scil/docs/SUBWORKFLOWS.md

 ### Edit `./subworkflows/nf-scil/<name_of_your_workflow>/meta.yml`

 Fill the sections you find relevant.
 There is a lot of metadata in this file, but you don't need to specify them all.
-At least define 3 `keywords`, describe the workflow' `inputs` and `outputs` in the order in which they appear, and add a `complete description` for the use of the subworkflow (Use-cases, expected output file, workflow variation based on optional inputs, workflow positioning in relation to other).
+Provide at least 3 relevant `keywords` and list all modules and subworkflows used in the `components` section.
+List all `inputs` and `outputs` in the order in which you defined them.
+Give a complete `description` of the subworkflow, describing all potential uses and variations of inputs and their effects on expected outputs.

 ## Lint your code

-Run prettier on your new module, through the nf-core command line :
+Run `prettier` on your new module, through the `nf-core` command line :

 ```
   nf-core subworkflows \